Jonathan Zebina: Cannes

 Born in Paris, France, Zebina began his football career at US Palaiseau, first joining the club when he was seven years old and started out playing as a striker.
-However, due to competitions in the striker at the club's youth system, he was left out and soon playing in the right–back position.
+However, due to competitions in the striker at the club's youth system, he was left out and soon playing in the right-back position.
 Zebina then played for ES Viry-Châtillon before joining AS Cannes, where he began his professional football career there.

 After progressing through the youth system, Zebina made his debut for AS Cannes, where they were playing in the French Division 1 in a home game against Metz which ended 0–0 on 8 March 1997.
 He later made six more league appearances at the end of the 1996–97 season.
 The following year Zebina continued to develop and he made 21 league appearances as Cannes were relegated to Ligue 2.

 Cagliari

 Zebina was then signed by Cagliari Calcio, whose president had spotted him during a match against Marseille while scouting Cyril Domoraud.

 He made his debut for the club, starting the whole game, in a 2–2 draw against Inter Milan in the opening game of the season.
 Since making his debut for Cagliari, Zebina was given a chance at a right-back position after injuries to two other defenders and soon made the position his own, in the process, he established a reputation as one of the most promising defenders in Europe.
 In the second half of the season, Zebina found himself placed in the substitute bench in a number of matches, at times, he returned to the starting line–up.
 In the last game of the season against Fiorentina, however, he scored an own goal, in a 1–1 draw.
 At the end of the 1998–99 season, Zebina went on to make twenty–four appearances in all competitions.

 At the start of the 1999–00 season, Zebina, however, suffered ankle injury that saw him out for the first two months to the season.
-But he made his first appearance of the season, starting a match and played 76 minutes, in a 2–2 draw against Milan on 17 October 1999.
+But he made his first appearance of the season, starting a match and played 76 minutes, in a 2–2 draw against AC Milan on 17 October 1999.
 Following his return from injury, Zebina appeared four more matches before being on the sidelines once again for two matches.
-Following his return, he continued to regain his first team place, playing in the right–back position.
+Following his return, he continued to regain his first team place, playing in the right-back position.
 However, he was unable to help the club, as Cagliari were relegated to Serie B. During his time at the club, Zebina made fifty–eight appearances in all competitions for the Sardinian club between 1998 and 2000.